 Summer drinks to try

-Recommended by Chris Losh and Julie Sheppard
+Recommended by Tina Gellie, Chris Losh and Julie Sheppard

 Agua de Madre Lemon & Ginger Kefir Water

 If you want something citrusy and invigorating but without caffeine, sugar or alcohol, this is a good bet.
 The flavours of lemon and ginger are subtle and because it’s water-based it’s naturally light, with just a hint of funky kefir tang.
 Could work as a wine (or a mojito) alternative, and since it’s probiotic it’s good for your gut, too – just don’t drink too much of it!
-Alc 0.5%
+CL Alcohol 0.5%

 Aluna Coconut Rum

 For a totally tropical taste try Aluna: a blend of five rums from Guatemala and the Caribbean, made with toasted coconut and sustainably sourced coconut water.
 Slightly lower in sugar and alcohol, there are lots of fresh creamy coconut aromas with nice spiciness on the palate, plus toasted coconut notes and vanilla – like sipping rum out of a coconut shell.
 Rum fans can enjoy it neat over ice; pair it with cola and lime for a coconutty Cuba Libra or pimp their Piña Colada.
-Alcohol 37.5%
+JS Alc 37.5%

 Bax Botanics Verbena

 Created by Rose and Chris Bax, a wife-and-husband herbalist team in Yorkshire, this is a really distinctive gin alternative.
 Verbena, mint and fennel are craft distilled – and their flavours are faithfully reflected in a drink with precision, lift and the joyous lazy hum of a British country garden.
 Pair it with tonic water and lots of ice; ready-to-drink cans are also available.
-Alcohol 0%
+JS Alc 0%

-£18.99/50cl Bax BotanicsThe Alcohol Free Co, Master of Malt
+£18.99/50cl Bax Botanics, Master of Malt

 El Bandarra Al Fresco

 Step aside Aperol Spritz, there’s a new summer tipple in town… Made in Barcelona, El Bandarra Al Fresco is a bitter-sweet vermouth that you can pair with tonic for a vibrant aperitif.
 With lower alcohol than a G&T, vermouth and tonic is a lighter, more refreshing take on a sparkling summer cocktail.
 Mix 50ml El Bandarra Al Fresco with 100ml tonic in a highball glass filled with ice and garnish with an orange slice.
 The eye-catching graphic bottle – inspired by tapas menus – looks great too.
-Alc 14.5%
+JS Alc 14.5%

 Wine glasses and a box of Jukes Cordials on a summery table